-• As a distributor of prescription drugs to physicians, we are subject to the federal anti-kickback statute, which applies to Medicare, Medicaid and other state and federal programs.
+As a distributor of prescription drugs to physicians, we are subject to the federal anti-kickback statute, which applies to Medicare, Medicaid and other state and federal programs.
 The statute prohibits the solicitation, offer, payment or receipt of remuneration in return for referrals or the purchase, or in return for recommending or arranging for the referral or purchase, of goods, including drugs, covered by the programs.
-The anti-kickback law provides a number of statutory exceptions and regulatory "safe harbors" for particular types of transactions.
+The anti-kickback law provides a number of exceptions or "safe harbors" for particular types of transactions.
 We believe that our arrangements with our customers are in material compliance with the anti-kickback statute and relevant safe harbors.
 Many states have similar fraud and abuse laws, and we believe that we are in material compliance with those laws.
 If, however, it were determined that we, as a distributor of prescription drugs to physicians, were not in compliance with the federal anti-kickback statute, we could be subject to liability, and our operations could be curtailed.
-Moreover, if the activities of our customers or other entity with which we have a business relationship were found to constitute a violation of the federal anti-kickback law and we, as a result of the provision of products or services to such customer or entity, were found to have knowingly participated in such activities, we could be subject to sanction or liability under such laws, including civil and/or criminal penalties, as well as exclusion from government health programs.
-As a result of exclusion from government health programs, neither products nor services could be provided to any beneficiaries of any federal healthcare program.
+Moreover, if the activities of our customers or other entity with which we have a business relationship were found to constitute a violation of the federal anti-kickback law and we, as a result of the provision of products or services to such customer or entity, were found to have knowingly participated in such activities, we could be subject to sanction or liability under such laws, including our exclusion from government health programs, our customers would not be permitted to make any payments to us.